torusresearch/torus-apple-nativelogin-demo/README.md

 1. Add “sign in with apple” using ASAuthentication.
 (Reference: https://developer.apple.com/documentation/authenticationservices/implementing_user_authentication_with_sign_in_with_apple)
 2. Import “torus-swift-direct-sdk” in your project.
 (Reference: https://github.com/torusresearch/torus-direct-swift-sdk/)
+3. Create your own verifier on developer.tor.us.
-3. implement delegate methods to access the signed JWT.
+4. implement delegate methods to access the signed JWT.
-4. Call .getTorusKey() method on directAuth to retrieve private key
+5. Call .getTorusKey() method on directAuth to retrieve private key

 ## Overview